superlee/emacsconfig/README.md

 # To use the full feature of this emacs configure, You need the softwares as follow:

 ## Cygwin (on Windows Required)
+### My default Cygwin path is D:/cygwin.
+If it different with yours, please replace the path to yours in lisp/setup-cygwin.el
 ## graphviz (Option)
 ## R Language (Option)